thephpleague/uri-src/docs/components/7.0/query.md

 #### Removing Lists

-The `Query::withoutList()` method removes all list parameters with the given name from the query string.
+The `Query::withoutList()` method removes all list parameters with the given names from the query string.

 Only parameters represented using bracket notation are affected.
 Scalar parameters with the same name **are preserved**.